psy2d/gsoc-2018-report/report.md

 ## Application Period

 I was extremely interested in this particular project as computer vision and robotics have always fascinated me.
 I contacted the mentors and discussed my ideas regarding the project.
-My interaction was mainly with [Pillar Bachiller](https://github.com/pilarbachiller), who guided me throughout the entire journey.
+My interaction was mainly with [Pilar Bachiller](https://github.com/pilarbachiller), who guided me throughout the entire journey.
 She cleared all my doubts and gave me feedback on my ideas during this period.

 The 3 important things that I did during the application period, that led to my selection were:
 1. Good communication with the mentor, which helped me understand the objectives and scope of the project.
 2. I created a small version of the original project.
-This version was able to recognize 3 basic emotions: Happy, Sad, Neutral.
+This version was able to recognize 3 basic emotions: happiness, sadness, neutral.
 3. I wrote a detailed project proposal, keeping in mind the suggestions provided by my mentor.

 ## Community Bonding Period

 My excitement knew no bounds when the results were out and my proposal had been accepted for GSoC.
-The first thing I did was sending an email to my mentor and thanking her for the opportunity.
+The first thing I did was, I sent an email to my mentor and thanked her for the opportunity.

 We discussed the action plan, mode of communication and frequency of our communication, right at the start of the community bonding period.
 We also decided a way to keep track of my work during GSoC: by writing blog posts.

 During this period, I made myself familiar with the code base and learnt how to create a basic RoboComp component.
-I created an initial version of the component which recognizes 3 emotion, by integrating the code of my prototype into the newly created RoboComp component.
+I also created an initial version of the component which recognized 3 emotion types.
+I did this by integrating my previously written code into the newly created RoboComp component.

 ## Coding Period